Leveraging User-Generated and Open Tools for Collective Audio Storytelling

 Collective Audio Storytelling:

-As a result of the study, a network graph, dubbed "Diasporic Memory", was created to illustrate the connections between the audio recordings.
+A network graph, dubbed "Diasporic Memory", was created to illustrate the connections between the audio recordings from the database.
 Each node represents an audio segment from a participant, and the edges represent a link between segments.
 "Diaspora Memory" debuted at the 2022 Digital Futures Thesis Exhibition (Dual Exposure) and is also available online (works best on desktop).